 There is a new variety of the Mirai Botnet on the rise.

 This time, instead of largely attacking IP cameras, it includes TVs and other network-centric devices.
-The attacks are evolving to include more enterprise class systems as well, making risk assessment in businesses much more difficult.
+The attacks are evolving to include more enterprise-class systems as well, making risk assessment in businesses much more difficult.

 We are all consumers of these technologies.
 The attack is quite easily mitigated – update software and change the default passwords.
 Seems simple enough.
 The challenge is the number of devices prone to attack.
 The first generation of Mirai affected just over a hundred types of devices.
 Brian Krebs, from KrebsonSecurity, discusses the source code of Mirai being released in his blog post.
 He states the increased risk is largely due to device growth.
 There are just too many devices, too many consoles – and the speed of change ensures that most of the time you and your corporate IT security team cannot keep up.

 Take a look at this review from the perspective of a service provider on the botnet.

 The core basics of Information Technology asset management (ITAM) place you in a cycle of know, assess, patch, and repeat.
 Your configuration management database (CMDB) usually doesn’t even track IoT devices.
 TVs are part of the latest iteration of Mirai.
 Next will be your refrigerator, microwave, or your lighting management system.
 All those new devices that actually benefit your end-users by being connected.

 You need to move from a reactive state to a proactive state through automation, aligning the tools that you already own:

 - Understand every device connected to your network in real-time.
 (Centralized admission event monitoring; within events; RADIUS; Netflow; DHCP monitoring; or even SPAN/TAP.)